adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

 General Overview
 ----------------
-FederatedDataset is an abstraction that performs all the steps to prepare the dataset for FL experiments: downloading, preprocessing (including resplitting), and partitioning.
+`FederatedDataset <ref-api/flwr_datasets.FederatedDataset.html>`_ is an abstraction that performs all the steps to prepare the dataset for FL experiments: downloading, preprocessing (including resplitting), and partitioning.
 However, the partitioning happens thanks to the ``partitioners`` of type ``str: Partitioner`` (meaning a dictionary mapping the split name of the dataset to the ``Partitioner``).

-You can also use ``Partitioner`` s alone without relying on the FederatedDataset (skipping the data download part).
+You can also use ``Partitioner`` s alone without relying on the ``FederatedDataset`` (skipping the data download part).
 A ``Partitioner`` is also not concerned if the data is downloaded from the Hugging Face Hub or created from another source (e.g., loaded locally).
-The only crucial point is that the dataset you assign to the ``Partitioner`` has to be of the Dataset type (datasets.Dataset).
+The only crucial point is that the dataset you assign to the ``Partitioner`` has to be of type `datasets.Dataset <https://huggingface.co/docs/datasets/en/package_reference/main_classes#datasets.Dataset>`_.

 The rest of this guide will explain how to create a Dataset from local files and existing (in memory) Python objects.